Hobbit-Holes/Physics-Simulation-Engine/README.md

 ## Introduction

 This project consists of creating our own graphic engine from scratch, for it, in this repository you can find and show the functionalities that we will be adding.
-These can be mathematical functions, such as adding vectors between them, to graphics rendering functions.
+These can be mathematical functions, such as adding vectors between them, to graphics rendering functions and much more.
+The main goal is to be able to create videogames, focusing in 2 dimensional view.

 ## Game Loop